 2. Be brief and keep it simple

-There’s nothing like an RFP peppered with jargon and buzzwords to muddle the message.
+One of the biggest challenges in the RFP process is trying to create a proposal that isn’t peppered with jargon and buzzwords to muddle the message.
 And when it involves pages upon pages of seemingly irrelevant questions to be addressed, it might actually just put the vendor off.
 (Not to mention that a meandering or overdone RFP will be much more time-consuming to run and difficult to evaluate.)
 With this in mind, remember that it’s important for RFPs to be carefully crafted so that it draws quality proposals.

 If you are seeking quality responses, then you’re well served by being succinct.
 Instead of taking the “more is the better” route, keep your document brief and focus on your objectives, without a lot of deviation.